Byron K. Lichtenberg

-Byron Kurt Lichtenberg, Sc.
-D. (born February 19, 1948) is an American engineer and fighter pilot who flew aboard two NASA Space Shuttle missions as a Payload Specialist.
+Byron Kurt Lichtenberg (born February 19, 1948) is an American engineer and fighter pilot who flew aboard two NASA Space Shuttle missions as a Payload Specialist.
 In 1983, he and Ulf Merbold became the first Payload Specialists to fly on the shuttle.

 Personal

 Born February 19, 1948, in Stroudsburg, Pennsylvania.
 Married to Tamara Lichtenberg with five children, including two adopted Chinese daughters.